EBIBioSamples/read_docs/docs/submit/metadata-model.rst

    * - ``same as``
      - ``same as``
      - *Sample A is the same as Sample B. This can be used to link duplicated samples.*
-   * - ``has member``
-     - ``has member (reverse)``
-     - *Sample A is a member of Sample group G. BioSamples create a sample group for each sampleTab submission\*.
-It's also possible to put patient samples as a sample group.*
    * - ``child of``
      - ``child of (reverse)``
      - *Sample A is the child of Sample B. E.g.*
         - *Patient A is the child of Patient B*

-\*For samples in the same project or study, it is recommended to provide the project or study information as an attribute, rather than providing ``has member`` relationships to avoid duplication.

 Sample Dates
 ------------
 BioSamples keeps records of different dates related to the sample lifecycle.
-The dates can be generated either by data archives or by the data submitters for data exchange or experiment purposes.
+The dates can be generated either by the data repositories or by the data submitters for data exchange or experiment purposes.

 .. list-table:: Sample date fields
    :header-rows: 1